 Supporters of high-speed rail argue it is necessary to meet the UK’s rapidly growing demand for travel.
 High-speed rail will provide the greenest, safest and most efficient form of transport.
 The investment will provide a major boost to business and the economy; the faster rail links will help reduce the north-south divide and overcome the externalities of car use.

-Opponents of high-speed rail argue that it is primarily an unnecessary project that can’t be justified given the huge cost involved; critics argue that there are much more pressing priorities such as small-scale road and rail projects which help to deal with smaller bottlenecks.
+Opponents of high-speed rail argue that it is primarily an unnecessary project that can’t be justified given the huge cost involved (£88bn in 2020 – much higher than initial estimate of £57bn) critics argue that there are much more pressing priorities such as small-scale road and rail projects which help to deal with smaller bottlenecks.
 Also, opponents are often motivated by the impact of the new railway on the environment.

 Pros of High-Speed Rail

 - The road system is becoming crowded with limited ability to keep increasing capacity.
 Offering high-speed rail will encourage more people to travel by train relieving gridlock in city centres.
 Therefore, it is not just rail travellers who will benefit, but those who gain from lower congestion on the roads.

 - Investment will provide jobs for those involved in building and running the new HS2

 - Journey times from London to Birmingham will be less than one hour.
 There will also be quick rail links to Manchester and Leeds.

-- The £17bn will be spread out over 15-20 years.
+- The cost of HS2 will be spread out over 15-20 years.
 Therefore we can afford it.

 - The £2-£3bn annual capital investment will help create jobs, stimulate economic activity and give a decent rate of return.

 - High-speed rail will take travel away from short distance air-travel, leaving a lower carbon footprint.

-- Environmental impact will be mitigated by ‘green tunnels’ and planting of trees.
+- The environmental impact will be mitigated by ‘green tunnels’ and planting of trees.

 - Empirical results show that increased train frequency can have significant external benefits in terms of lower pollution, fewer road accidents and drops in infant mortality.